 Uh oh….last I checked there were no dogs in the family tree.

 I needed a way to search for the Collie family without having to sort through multiple entries on collie dogs.
 The NOT search was perfect for this.

 Here is the result of the NOT search: Collie Family -dog

 Much better.
 Now we are looking at real people.
-The next step would be to add key words into the search to narrow the search even more.
+The next step would be to add key words into the search such as place and/or date to narrow the search results even more.

 Individual databases will have their own search forms or fields used to narrow down their results.
 You can narrow down by date and location, of course.
 Others will let you narrow down results by using an “exclusion” field.

 GenealogyBank allows you to search for a person by first and/or last name, but to also exclude specific terms.
 A search for Delia Christian yielded 49 results which included many entries regarding church fellowships.
 Performing the same search but adding “church” as an exclusion term yielded 9 results.
 Excluding the term “science” yielded 43 results.

 A search for “Delia Christian” on FindMyPast returns results with both words together as a name.
 No exclusions were necessary to weed out references to articles that were only about christian communities or christian fellowship (two common terms found on the basic Google search).

 The important take-away is to take a few minutes at the beginning of your search time and learn how the particular database searches.
 Most sites have a tips section.

 - Find FindMyPast search tips HERE.